The SODA Profile

 In a move reflecting the diverse interests of members, in 1994 SODA changed its name to “Sportsplex Operators & Developers Association.”
-Today the association welcomes not only groups and facilities involved in softball, but those with operations in other recreational sports such as baseball, basketball, cricket, dodgeball, flag/touch football, frisbee golf, inline hockey, lacrosse, soccer, softball, tennis, volleyball, and wiffleball, etc. Suppliers, facility designers, project managers and builders are also welcomed.
+Today the association welcomes not only groups and facilities involved in softball, but those with operations in other recreational sports such as baseball, basketball, flag/touch football, soccer and volleyball, etc. Suppliers, facility designers and builders are also welcomed.

 SODA is headquartered in Rochester, New York.
-Policy decisions are made by the SODA board of directors.
+Policy decisions are made by SODA’s board of directors.
 It is a national service, non-profit 501-C3 organization.

 The SODA Mission Statement